Experimentally bounding deviations from quantum theory in the landscape of generalized probabilistic theories: Self-consistent tomography in the GPT framework

-Our scheme only works if the data acquired contains sufficient information to fully characterize any preparation or measurement in the GPT.
-It is imperative, therefore, to ensure that the sets of preparations and measurements in one's experiment are tomographically complete.
+In the introduction, we distinguished two ways in which the true GPT describing a given degree of freedom might deviate from quantum expectations.
+The first possibility for deviations was in the {\em shapes} of the state and effect spaces, assuming no deviation in the dimension of the GPT vector space in which these are embedded.
+The second possibility was more radical---a deviation in the dimension.
+In this section, we evaluate what sort of evidence one can obtain about the dimension of GPT required to model a given degree of freedom.

+We presume that there is a principle of individuation for different degrees of freedom, which is to say a way to distinguish what degree of freedom an experiment is probing.
+For instance, we presume that we can identify certain experimental operations as preparations and measurements {\em of photon polarization} and not of some other degree of freedom.

+As noted earlier, the dimension of the GPT vector space associated to a degree of freedom is the minimum cardinality of a tomographically complete set of preparations (or measurements) for that degree of freedom.
+Therefore, for the dimension implied by our data analysis to be the true dimension, the sets of preparations and measurements that are experimentally realized must be tomographically complete for that degree of freedom.

 Because one cannot presume the correctness of quantum theory, however, one does not have any theoretical grounds for deciding which sets of measurements (preparations) are tomographically complete for a given system.
-If one were to implement {\em all} extremal measurements and {\em all} extremal preparations on the system, this would clearly be sufficient, but in cases where there is a continuum of extremal elements (as in quantum theory), this is impossible.
-Therefore, the best one can do is to implement a set of measurements and preparations on the system that is as large and as diverse as possible.
-By doing so, one can certainly build up evidence in favour of tomographic completeness.
-Every novel preparation (measurement) whose statistics are well predicted by those in the putative tomographically complete set adds to the evidence.
-Nonetheless, one can never rule out the possibility that tomorrow a novel type of preparation (measurement) procedure will be identified whose statistics are {\em not} predicted by those in the putative tomographically complete set, thereby demonstrating that the set was not tomographically complete after all.
-As such, any conclusion of tomographic completeness is always tentative.
+Indeed, whatever set of preparations (measurements) one considers as a candidate for a tomographically complete set, one can never rule out the possibility that tomorrow a novel variety of preparations (measurements) will be identified whose statistics are {\em not} predicted by those in the putative tomographically complete set, thereby demonstrating that the set was not tomographically complete after all.
+As such, any supposition of tomographic completeness is always tentative.

-However, as Popper emphasized, {\em all} scientific claims are vulnerable to being falsified and therefore have a tentative status~\cite{Popper}.
+As Popper emphasized, however, {\em all} scientific claims are vulnerable to being falsified and therefore have a tentative status~\cite{Popper}.
 We are therefore recommending to treat the hypothesis that a given set of measurements and a given set of preparations are tomographically complete as Popper recommends treating any scientific hypothesis: one should try one's best to falsify it and as long as one fails to do so, the hypothesis stands.

-Building evidence in favour of tomographic completeness is a critical step in our scheme because the validity of all of the conclusions rests upon it.